Can You Get Herpes From Sharing A Drink? Your Risk of Transmitting the Virus

 Luminance RED is a breakthrough cold sore treatment that harnesses high-powered light technology to shorten healing time and decrease the frequency of herpes blisters.

-This FDA-approved device nourishes the skin with high-powered light.
+This FDA registered device nourishes the skin with high-powered light.
 This light metabolizes to accelerate the body’s healing process and strengthen its defenses against future attacks.
 Regular use of Luminance RED not only shortens the healing time of active outbreaks, but it can prevent future outbreaks altogether!

 In fact, clinical research shows that patients who received treatment had a 49% reduction in time to heal compared to those who had no high-powered light treatment at all.